Mulberry Home

 It also presents us with a challenge.
 Taking advantage of the beautiful northern vista through a wall of glass requires special heating and cooling load considerations.
 A SIPS house with 8″ wall and 12″ roof panels, triple pane windows and a geothermal HVAC system helps us create a tight efficient Building Envelope.

-It all starts with the installation of the pre-cast Superior Wall basement system shown in the video below.
-They come in 8, 9, 10, or 12′ wall heights.
+It all starts with the installation of the pre-cast Superior Wall basement which comes in 8, 9, 10, or 12′ wall heights.

 SIPS walls and roof panels have been installed on the Superior Walls basement and 100 year metal roof is being installed.

-Working on Vincent’s beautiful design for a smaller home
+Currently working on Vincent’s beautiful design for a smaller home.